ajitatif/feature-flags-spring/README.md

 Long story short, here's what I propose here:
 * Put the behaviors in the central of your code structure
-* Load all the behaviour selectively by using `@ConditionalOnProperty` annotation of Spring
+* ~~Load all the behaviour selectively by using `@ConditionalOnProperty` annotation of Spring~~
+* Load all the behaviour and execute selectively by creating a `Delegate` for each version of the feature
-* Call other behaviors (sub-feature) from within a behavior (a feature)
+* Call other behaviors (child-feature or sibling-feature) from within a behavior (a feature)
 * Use services only for external calls

 This way, if you need to change a behaviour, you only change the code related to that particular behaviour, nothing else

 Anyways, let me know if this helps; and order me a beer when you see me in person.
 Or rather, order me a beer even if this doesn't help anything, I'm always up for a beer.

+## To-Do

+- [x] Handle A/B testing
+- [ ] Reduce the amount of boilerplate code of creating delegates for each feature.
+Generify or create proxied on the fly
+- [ ] Implement feature usage metrics

 ## Licence